 - Create or adapt ColoradoMAT discharge materials and education materials for patients.

-- Communicate to staff, patients, health care and community partners that your ED is providing MAT services.
+- ED only: Communicate to staff, patients, health care and community partners that your hospital is providing MAT services.

 - How to start a buprenorphine program in the ED

 - Provider education